Program customized run-time errors and warnings

 assert( p > p_cav, 'Pressure is below vapor level; cavitation possible', Warn = true );

-In this case, if the predicate condition is violated, the simulation continues, but the warning message appears in the MATLAB® Command Window.
+In this case, if the predicate condition is violated, the simulation continues, but outputs a warning message.
 The format of the warning message is the same as of the error message described in the previous example.

 The warning message appears once, at the first time step when the predicate condition is violated.
 In this example, the warning message appears at the first time step when the pressure drops below vapor level.
 As long as the pressure stays below that level, the message is not repeated at subsequent time steps.
 However, as the simulation continues, if the pressure raises above the vapor saturation level and then again drops below that level, the assertion gets reactivated and the warning message appears once again.